isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    | t2-percent                  | yes                        | n/a          | yes         | yes         | n/a         |
    +-----------------------------+----------------------------+--------------+-------------+-------------+-------------+

+-  ``yes`` - indicates that the parameter is supported at the given level of the hierarchy and can be configured via the Configuration Backend.

+-  ``no`` - indicates that a parameter is supported at the given level of the hierarchy but cannot be configured via the Configuration Backend.

+-  ``n/a`` -  indicates that a given parameter is not applicable at the particular level of the hierarchy or that the server does not support the parameter at that level.

 .. _dhcp4-cb-json:

 Enabling the Configuration Backend